 A key member of the project team, bringing her commercial interior design expertise, Associate Director Rebecca Trenorden says, “By being involved in the project from the very beginning we’re approaching it with a different lens, which ultimately means we’re looking at it from not just a developer perspective but a tenant perspective.”
 In this regard, the interiors are not a typical base building offer, instead they are all considered holistically with the architecture.

-The Rokeby Street Commercial Building has a deeply holistic approach to design, sustainability and function.
+116 Rokeby has a deeply holistic approach to design, sustainability and function.
 “We have a forward-thinking client that believes in innovative design and architecture.
 One that understands the tremendous value and impact that sustainability can have on how tenants will feel in the space,” shares Stephen.